Sabrinas Organizing

 Where NOT to KEEP TREASURED BOOKS in a Small Home?

-Books should be kept in basements because they will probably be moisture resulting in waterlogged books.
+Books should be kept in basements because they will likely be exposed to moisture, which can result in waterlogged books.

-Basement closets are sometimes dark and up against a wall, which could result in a moisture issue as well.
+Basement closets are often dark and located against a wall, which can also lead to moisture issues.

-A garage (Affiliate Link) is not a good place to keep books because of the extreme change in temperature.
+A garage (affiliate) is not a good place to keep books because of the extreme change in temperature.

-Books should not be stored in an outside Shed (Affiliate Link).
-Sheds (Affiliate Link) are usually not insulated, nor do they have air conditioning.
+Books should not be stored in an outside Shed (affiliate).
+Sheds (affiliate) are usually not insulated, nor do they have air conditioning.

 Keep books off the floor.
 Stacks of books on the floor will create a fire hazard and can be dangerous to the elderly and small children.